cyclops-ui/templates/README.md

 ### /demo

-- comes bundled with every Cyclops instance :white_checkmark:
+- comes bundled with every Cyclops instance ✅
 - used in our [quickstart guide]()
 - creates a `Deployment` and `Service` resource

 ### /demo-extended

-- comes bundled with every Cyclops instance :white_checkmark:
+- comes bundled with every Cyclops instance ✅
 - creates a `Deployment` and `Service` resource

 ### /redis-demo

-- comes bundled with every Cyclops instance :white_checkmark:
+- comes bundled with every Cyclops instance ✅
 - deploys redis instance with a single primary and up to five replicas
 - primary/replica architecture comes configured out of the box

 ### /dependencies-demo

-- does not come bundled with every Cyclops instance :white_xmark:
+- does not come bundled with every Cyclops instance ❎
 - used in our [dependencies guide]()
 - [link](https://petar-cvit.github.io/index.yaml) to dependency